patrick-kidger/diffrax/docs/further_details/faq.md

 # FAQ

-## The solve is taking loads of steps / I'm getting NaN gradients / other weird behaviour.
+### The solve is taking loads of steps / I'm getting NaN gradients / other weird behaviour.

 Try switching to 64-bit precision.
 (Instead of the 32-bit that is the default in JAX.)
 [See here](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#double-64bit-precision).

-## I'm not getting any gradient computed for one of my model parameters.
+### I'm not getting zero gradient for one of my model parameters.

-This can happen if you use `diffeqsolve(..., adjoint=BacksolveAdjoint())` incorrectly.
+This can happen if you use [`diffrax.BacksolveAdjoint`][] incorrectly.

 Gradients will be computed for: